-Prerequisite: PHILOS 205A with a minimum grade of B- or LPS 205A with a minimum grade of B-.
-Same as LPS 205B
+Prerequisite: PHILOS 205A or LPS 205A.
+PHILOS 205A with a grade of B- or better.
+LPS 205A with a grade of B- or better

+Same as LPS 205B.

 PHILOS 205C.
 Undecidability and Incompleteness.
 4 Units.

 Formal theory of effective processes, including recursive function, Turing machines, Church's thesis, proofs of Goedel's incompleteness theorem for arithmetics, and Church's undecidability for first-order logic.